-I made a simple vegan cake batter then divided the mixture into 2 bowls.
+I made a simple vegan vanilla cake then divided the mixture into 2 bowls.

 In one bowl, I added vanilla extract and mixed it in.
 Of course, you can use vanilla bean powder, paste or any other high-quality vanilla product.

 In the second bowl, I added cocoa powder and some plant-based milk then mixed it in.

 For this vegan marble cake, both cake batters need to be the same consistency in order for the marble pattern to work.
 The cocoa powder makes the chocolate batter slightly thicker so I mixed in extra plant-based milk allowing it to be the same consistency as the vanilla batter.